rlleshi/MachineLearning/README.md

 # MachineLearning

-Some fundamental machine learning and data analysis techniques are revisited here through practical projects 3 different Machine Learning projects with complete pipelines for data collection, cleaning and modelling.
+Some fundamental machine learning and data analysis techniques are revisited here through practical projects. <br>

 ## The Machine Learning Pipeline utilized for every project
 1. Question and required data